 The announcement of the vacancies are, when required, on the Internet pages of the labour administration.
 There is also the Career Watch service, which sends the information on the vacancy to the e-mail of the jobseeker.

-The employment office can look for jobseekers meeting the agreed number of demands for the vacancy, if the employer wants to avoid a flood of contacts.
+The employment and economic development office can look for jobseekers meeting the agreed number of demands for the vacancy, if the employer wants to avoid a flood of contacts.

 The employer can himself look for an employee from among the jobseekers registered with the Employment and Economic Development Office.
 The jobseekers introduce themselves in the CV-net application service (link to the right, in Finnish), where there is information on 25000 jobseekers.

-The employment office may grant the employer financial aid for employing an unemployed jobseeker.
+The employment and economic development office may grant the employer financial aid for employing an unemployed jobseeker.
 The aid is discretionary, and the conditions for getting it are clarified in each specific case.
 The forms of aid include pay subsidy and support for arrangement of working conditions.
-More detailed information is supplied by the employment offices.
+More detailed information is supplied by the employment and economic development offices.